 Naturopathic medical training programs are four-year, in-residence, graduate-level medical school programs at accredited naturopathic medicine schools.
-Five naturopathic medicine schools in the United States (one with two campuses) and two naturopathic medicine schools in Canada are members of the Association of Accredited Naturopathic Medicine Colleges (AANMC), and have been accredited by one of the regional accrediting agencies approved by the U.S. Department of Education.
+Four naturopathic medicine schools in the United States (one with two campuses) and two naturopathic medicine schools in Canada are members of the Association of Accredited Naturopathic Medicine Colleges (AANMC), and have been accredited by one of the regional accrediting agencies approved by the U.S. Department of Education.
 In addition, AANMC member schools’ naturopathic medical programs have been accredited by the Council on Naturopathic Medical Education (CNME), the recognized accreditor for naturopathic medical programs in North America.

 Like conventional medical schools, naturopathic medical programs require that applicants meet specific pre-requisites.
 Though the requirements differ slightly from school to school, all AANMC member schools require an undergraduate degree; have minimum GPA requirements; and academic prerequisites, encompassing biology, chemistry, physics, algebra, psychology, social sciences, and humanities.